hucker/splint/README.md

 Typically one works at the module or package level where you have python files that have 1 or more files with rules in them.

-Each Splint function returns 0-to-N results from its generator function.
+Each `SplintFunction` returns/yields 0-to-N results from its generator function.
 By convention, if None is returned, the rule was skipped.
 The rule functions that you write don't need to use generators.
 They can return a variety of output (e.g., Boolean, List of Boolean, `SplintResult`, List of `SplintResult`), or you can write a generator that yields results as they are checked.

-Alternatively you can ignore the file and folder discovery mechanism provide list of rules as regular python functions and `Splint` will happily run them for you.
+Alternatively you can ignore the file and folder discovery mechanism provide list of rules as regular python functions and `Splint` will happily run them for you if pass a list of check functions the make a `SplintChecker`

 ```python
 import splint